lnbits/lnbits/docs/devs/installation.md

 ## Running the server

-LNbits uses [Quart][quart] as an application server.
+LNbits uses [FastAPI][fastapi] as an application server.
-Before running the server for the first time, make sure to create the data folder:
+Before running the server for the first time, make sure to create the data folder and edit the .env file:

     mkdir data
+    cp .env.example .env
+    sudo nano .env

 To then run the server, use: